iRedSC/bundu.io/README.md

 ## Bundu.io Development

-### Installed Dependancies
+### Installing Dependancies

 Dependancies will automatically be installed when autobuilding, so please see below.

-### Autobuilding
+### Auto-building

-Autobuilding is set up separately for client and server.
+Auto-building is set up separately for client and server.

-Start autobuilding for the client:
+Start auto-building for the client:

 ```
 npm run client
 ```

-Start autobuilding for the server:
+Start auto-building for the server:

 ```
 npm run server
 ```

-Keep in mind that in order to autobuild both, you need two terminal instances.
+Keep in mind that in order to auto-build both, you need two terminal instances.

 ### Hosting Platforms